nightscribe/night-land-website/TO-DO-NEXT.md

 # Night Land Website

-2025-11-3
+2025-11-4

 The 7 parts of _Salvage_ are moved over.
 They need:
     1. Proofreading.
     2. New header illos.
     3. Link-checking.

-Salvage Part 1 is proofread and link-checked.
-It needs:
-    1. A credit for the header illo.
-Right now it's Tais Teng's Moving City, but I might use the Long Now clock for this section.
+Salvage Parts 1-2 are proofread and link-checked.
+I used Rolfe Horn's Ten-Thousand Year Clock image for part 1, and my Flower of Time for part 2.